 That’s okay, I thought.
 I’ll just keep up the routine and finish my book.
 I have that time carved out and I’ll write as usual.
 I got this!

 In fact, I had, for all intents and purposes, completed the book while working with my buddy (whose name is actually Bud, so I think I’m VERY clever when I call him my buddy).
 There was still some editing, getting beta readers, tightening up some plot stuff, adding a bit of color, left to do.

-Amazingly, all that stuff is still sitting out there waiting for me to finish up.
+Amazingly, all that stuff was still sitting out there waiting for me to finish up.
 I mean really?
-The damn thing is 95% finished.
+The damn thing was 95% finished.

 But I ain’t got no-Buddy.
 (Like I could resist THAT line!)

 Make New Friends**